explosion/weasel/docs/tutorial/custom-scripts.md

 a machine learning model and meta templates, or Jupyter notebooks with usage examples.

-!!! warning "Important note about assets"
+> :warning: **Important note about assets**
+>

-    It's typically not a good idea to check large data assets, trained pipelines or other artifacts into a Git repo and you should exclude them from your project template by adding a `.gitignore`.
-If you want to version your data and models, check out [Data Version Control](./integrations.md#data-version-control-dvc) (DVC), which integrates with spaCy projects.
+> It's typically not a good idea to check large data assets, trained pipelines or
+> other artifacts into a Git repo and you should exclude them from your project
+> template by adding a `.gitignore`.
+If you want to version your data and models,
+> check out [Data Version Control](./integrations.md#data-version-control-dvc) (DVC), which integrates with spaCy
+> projects.